-Here we answer some common questions about home birth to help you make an informed decision.
+There are pros and cons to giving birth at home.
+Here we answer common questions about the advantages and disadvantages of home birth to help you make an informed decision.

-Midwives usually provide all care for women who plan a home birth but we look at all your options for support here.
+Midwives usually provide care and support for women who plan a home birth, but there are other options available.

-This article discusses how to help your partner feel confident about a home birth if they have uncertainties or concerns about it.
+This article discusses how to help your partner feel confident about a home birth if they have uncertainties or concerns about you giving birth at home.

-Here we look at the research surrounding home birth and the evidence about benefits and risks for women and their babies.
+Here we look at research surrounding home birth (specifically the Birthplace Study 2011) including information about safety, benefits and risks for women and their babies.

-What’s the best way to arrange to use a birth pool in labour?
-Read our article for more information on arranging a home or hospital water birth.
+What’s the best way to arrange to use a birthing pool in labour?
+Read for more information on water birth and organising to use or hire a birth pool.